lsst-dm/dm_dev_guide/stack/conda.rst

 This stack is accessible to all login, development/head/submit, and batch nodes.
 It is maintained by a ``cron`` job (running under user ``lsstsw``) that executes a script from ``lsst-dm/shared-stack``.
 This script automatically installs new weekly releases from source.
-It also augments the standard ``rubin-env`` conda environment with additional packages useful for developers (but not needed in production).
+It also augments the standard ``rubin-env`` conda environment with additional packages useful for developers (but not needed in production) using the ``rubin-env-developer`` metapackage.
-Requests for additions to this list should be made via RFC.
+Requests for additions to ``rubin-env-developer`` should be made via RFC.

 .. _conda-rsp-notebooks: